 The Heartbreak Kid: "[How about this.]
 I’ll win the first match, you win the second match, and you win the blow-off."

 The Hulkster: "Alright, I like it!
 But here’s the way I’d do it- How about I win the first match, the second match, and the third match?"

 Hogan didn’t want to go the three-match route.
 This bugged Shawn, and the result was truly memorable for all the wrong reasons.
-In cartoon-like fashion, Michaels infamously “oversold” almost every move throughout the match, making a farce out of it and humiliating Hogan in the process.
+Michaels infamously "oversold" almost every move throughout the match in a cartoon-like fashion, making a farce out of it and humiliating Hogan in the process.